Last Updated on July 16, 2021 by Grow with Bovees

 Automatic feeds are the new thing, replacing the old manual style in most of the new models of weed eater.

-This is a great feature which will allow you to spend a lot less time fiddling with the line and more time actually using the weed eater.
+An automatic feed spool is a great feature which will allow you to spend a lot less time fiddling with the line and more time actually using the weed eater.

 Others use a bump method where you bump the head onto a hard surface to force it to eject more line.